Food & beverages, retail and franchising

 Food and beverages

-• The Agriculture Improvement Act of 2018 reinforced the prior Act of 2014; its biggest changes included the removal of certain cannabis products from the Controlled Substances Act.
-As such, use of CBD has been increasing in the mainstream over the past few years, and this will be an area that continues to develop along with the regulations surrounding it.
+• The use of CBD has been increasing in the mainstream over the past few years, and this will be an area that continues to develop along with the regulations surrounding it.
 In March 2022, Flora Growth Corp announced the completion of its first import of food and beverages containing CBD from Colombia to the US, following an update on Colombia’s framework for the use, distribution, and export of cannabis.
+In the US, the FDA is yet to provide set regulations on the use of CBD and hemp for consumption, instead leaving it up to individual states to decide.
+This has caused massive variations in regulation per state.

 Retail